-- 6.189.
-The test program should define processes for periodic tests and calibration that: - a.
+- 6.188.
+The test programme should define processes for periodic tests and calibration that: - a.
 Specify overall checks of safety functions from the sensors to the actuators; - b.
 Can be performed in-situ; - c.
-Confirm that functional and performance requirements of safety functions are met; - d.
-Test input and output functions, such as alarms, indicators, control actions, and operation of actuation devices to the extent necessary to satisfy system reliability and functional requirements. - e.
+Confirm that functional requirements and performance requirements of safety functionsthe equipment are met; - d.
+Test input and output functions, such as alarms, indicators, control actions, and operation of actuation devices to the extent necessary to satisfy requirements on system reliability and functional requirements. - e.
 Define the expected results of each test; - f.
 Ensure the safety of the plant during testing; - g.
 Minimize the possibility of spurious initiation of any safety action and any other adverse effect of the tests on the availability of the plant; - h.
-Forbid the use of makeshift test set-ups, temporary jumpers, or temporary modification of computer code;
+Forbid the use of makeshift test set-ups, temporary jumpers, or temporary modification of computer code; $\frac{26}{3}$